amazon-archives/amazon-ecs-interstella-workshop/README.md

 3. [CI/CD for Containers on AWS (Intermediate/Advanced)](/workshop3)
 4. [Advanced Microservices Operations: Load testing, Monitoring, Service Mesh (Advanced)](/workshop4)

-Have fun, you're going to make history!
+Have fun, we need you to make history!